paluigi/sdmx/doc/walkthrough.rst

 We will download the data flow definition with the ID 'EXR' from the European Central Bank.
 This data flow definition is already contained in the ``flow_msg`` we retrieved with the last query, but without the data structure or any related metadata.
-Now we will pass the data flow ID 'EXR', which prompts :mod:`pandaSDMX` to set the ``references`` query parameter to 'all'.
+Now we will pass the data flow ID 'EXR', which prompts :mod:`sdmx` to set the ``references`` query parameter to 'all'.
 The ECB SDMX service responds by returning all metadata related to the dataflow:

 .. ipython:: python